 You don’t need to hype your product so much in those post- crowdfunding updates.
 Show some details of your products.
 Tell the backers about the progress you are making.
 Share some information from behind the scenes of your production.
 Those updates will be read by some of your most faithful supporters, so write them in a way which will make them interesting to your diehard fans.

 Don’t stop marketing your product.
 Use any chances you get to inform as many people about it as you can.
 This way you will capture new followers and make your life easier after the release.

 It may be easier for you to fulfill your promises and distribute your rewards if you set up a dedicated website for your backers.
 This applies especially if you have different digital rewards depending on the amount of support you receive.
 You can use it to get all the addresses you may need to send physical rewards to your supporters.

 Having a special portal for your supporters gives them a sense of belonging to the community and if you have a few different crowdfunding projects at the same time, it will facilitate management of all the backer related issues.

 If your project was very successful and you have your own portal, then you should continue raising money.
 Using your website allow your backers to increase their pledges to get extra rewards.
 Many people have heard about your project only after the crowdfunding campaign has ended and want to contribute to it.

 You may think that not many people may use the opportunity to back you after the campaign ends, but many projects got extra funds this way.
-Some crowdfunding platforms started incorporating this way of financing projects, if you need an evidence of usefulness of this feature take a look here.
+Some crowdfunding platforms started incorporating this way of financing projects.
+If you need evidence of the usefulness of this feature, take a look here.